gliargovas/applied-software-engineering-assignments/README.md

 * The **grade histogram** module, which is used for generating a histogram with student grades from a file.
 * The **[unit testing](unittesting/README.md)** module, which is about getting familiar with JUnit.
+* The **[source code analyzer](sourcecodeanalyzer/README.md)** module, which is about getting familiar with SOLID design principles and software design patterns.

 # Technologies and tools